noah-nuebling/mac-mouse-fix/Readme.md

 MMF Let's you use any key on your keyboard directly from your mouse.
 Even keys only found on Apple keyboards like 'Increase Brightness', 'Decrease Volume' or 'Play-Pause'.

-If you don't have Apple Keyboard at hand, hold Option (⌥) to reveal the Apple-Keyboard exclusive keys in a dropdown menu!
+If you don't have an Apple Keyboard at hand, hold Option (⌥) to reveal the Apple-Keyboard exclusive keys in a dropdown menu!

 <img src="Markdown/Media/Apple-Keys-Demo.gif" width="450">

 You can also use keyboard shorcuts to do anything from your mouse by hooking into other stuff like Apple Shortcuts!

-P sick right?
+The possibilities are endless!

 **Use Swish to manage your windows**